rpappu/IoTCaps/PITCHME.md

-# IoT - Core Technology Capabilities
+# IoT

-An application architecture for React
+Eliminating the paradox of choice

 ---